 Another important point to consider is that whilst many trees may have been well suited to their positions when they were planted decades ago, road widening, increased traffic flow, larger vehicles in streets, sealed road shoulders, sealing of pavements, renewal of kerbs and gutters, replacement and maintenance of underground services as well as unsympathetic pruning may now mean that the species is unsuitable in this altered environment due to its deterioration or the loss of available space.
 The costs of maintaining these trees may outweigh the benefits derived from them.

 3.5 Lack of training and understanding

-Likewise engineers, the public and the press are also generally ignorant of the biology of trees.
-The public also has little knowledge of the requirements of maintaining their power supply.
-In fact all of our problems with trees and powerlines are really ‘people problems’.
+Likewise, engineers, the public and the press are also generally ignorant of the biology of trees.
+The public also has little knowledge of the requirements for maintaining their power supply.
+In fact, all of our problems with trees and powerlines are really ‘people problems’.